- What makes the sUdo program different?

 Students see the University's back stage and contribute to the positive experience of other students, faculty and staff, and gain confidence in their work-life, with time to reflect on what they enjoy doing professionally.

-Most UIT students work at 102 Tower in downtown Salt Lake City, where they enjoy a beautiful, modern workspace, an array of dining choices, access to downtown entertainment, and numerous transportation options.
+Most sUdo students work at 102 Tower in downtown Salt Lake City, where they enjoy a beautiful, modern workspace, an array of dining choices, access to downtown entertainment, and numerous transportation options.
 Since work is only a short shuttle-ride from campus, students save on travel costs and time getting to work.

 Student employees occupy a shared workspace with other students, which fosters collaboration and community-learning among peers.

-UIT is looking for degree-seeking students at the University, but the degree and major that you’re pursuing doesn’t matter.
+sUdo is looking for degree-seeking students at the University, but the degree and major that you’re pursuing doesn’t matter.

 The program hires continually as positions become available.